yvesmango/7020-customer-segmentation/README.md

 ## Results

-Summary of the findings and results of the analysis, including any visualizations or graphs that were created.
+The results of the ANOVA test show that

 ## Conclusion

 Concluding thoughts on the project, including insights gained and potential future directions for research.

+As this was

 ## Contributing

 Instructions for how to contribute to the project or report any issues.

 ## License

-Information on the license under which the project is shared.
+MIT License